Admission at the age of eleven

 The School maintains waiting lists for Years 7 to 11.
 Parents should complete an admission application form (available from the school or on the website www.whsg.info) if they are interested in gaining admission for their daughter.
 When a place becomes available in a particular year group (i.e. when numbers drop below the Standard Number) all applicants on the waiting list for that year are invited to take the entrance tests.

-• Applicants for entry in Years 7, 8 and 9 will sit tests in Mathematics, English and a mixed verbal and non-verbal reasoning test.
+- Applicants for entry in Years 7 and 8 will sit tests in Mathematics, English and a mixed verbal and non-verbal reasoning test.

-• Applicants must achieve a combined percentage in the tests equal to that of the average in the Year group which they intend to join; places are then offered to the highest scoring pupils, achieving the required mark, until the planned admission number for that year group is again reached.
+- Applicants must achieve a combined percentage in the tests equal to that of the average in the Year group which they intend to join; places are then offered to the highest scoring pupils, achieving the required mark, until the Standard Number is again reached.

-• At all stages in the process parents/guardians have the statutory right of Appeal to an independent Appeals Panel.
+- At all stages in the process parents/carers have the statutory right of Appeal to an independent Appeals Panel.